nordnet/cordova-hot-code-push/README.md

 In the case of the local development this file is created automatically by the `cordova-hcp` utility.

 ##### content_url
 URL on the server, where all your project files are located.
-Plugin will use it as a base url to download content manifest and all updated files.
+Plugin will use it as a base url to download content manifest and all updated files. **This is a required option**.

-**Option is mandatory**

 ##### release
 Any string that describes your web project version.
-Based on it plugin will detect if new content is available for download.
+Based on it plugin will detect if new content is available for download. **This is a required option**.

 **Be advised:** plugin will compare release values as strings for equality, and if they are not equal - it will decide that new release is available.

-**Option is mandatory**

 ##### min_native_interface
 Minimum required version of the native application.
 This should be a build version of the app.
 Can be used to add dependency between the web and the native versions of the application.